CGM Failing on Swollen Legs? Best Placement Sites After 70

 If you're over 70 and managing diabetes, you may have heard about continuous glucose monitors (CGMs)—small wearable devices that track glucose levels throughout the day and night.
 For many older adults, CGMs offer welcome peace of mind and greater independence.
-But if you live with severe edema, lymphedema, or have recently had lower-limb surgery, CGM use with edema in elderly requires thoughtful adjustments—not because it’s unsafe, but because your body’s unique changes call for personalized strategies.
+But if you live with severe edema, lymphedema, or have recently had lower-limb surgery, using a CGM requires thoughtful adjustments—not because it's unsafe, but because your body's unique changes call for personalized strategies.
 This is especially true as skin elasticity, circulation, and interstitial fluid dynamics shift with age.

 It’s common to assume that “if it works for younger people, it’ll work for me”—but that’s not always the case.
 One misconception is that sensor placement is just about convenience; in reality, where the sensor sits—and how well it interfaces with your tissue—directly affects accuracy.
 Another myth is that calibration fixes everything.
 In fact, with swelling or post-surgical changes, standard calibration can sometimes worsen readings rather than improve them.
 The good news?
 With gentle guidance and small, evidence-informed tweaks, most people over 70 can still benefit meaningfully from CGM technology—even with complex fluid retention.